smsakawat/tasker/README.md

 - Backend will be added in future.
 - Task data will be reset upon reloading the app.
+- Please note that the search feature is currently applied only to the default data as no db is attached.

 ### Live Demo